Oxiang/50.039-Deep-Learning/README.md

 <u>**Adam vs AdamW empirical**</u>

-Log: results/experiments/tuning_layer_0_hyperparameters.log
+Log: results/experiments/final_tuning_layer_0_hyperparameters.log

 | Epochs | Learning Rate | Scheduler Gamma | Weight Decay | Optimizer | Test Accuracy | Average Precision | Average Recall |
 | ------ | ------------- | --------------- | ------------ | --------- | ------------- | ----------------- | -------------- |
 | 10     | 0.0001        | 1               | 0            | Adam      | 0.7495        | 0.9700            | 0.9375         |
 | 10     | 0.0001        | 1               | 0            | AdamW     | 0.8125        | 0.9700            | 0.9375         |

-From the table, we can see that with AdamW optimizer, the test accuracy is slightly higher than Adam.
+From the table, we can see that with AdamW optimizer, the test accuracy is slightly higher than Adam in layer 0.
 However, this might be affected by the Dataloader random shuffle.
-We pick AdamW as the optimizer.
+We pick AdamW as the optimizer for layer 0.

 ### 5.3.2 Regularization - Weight Decay

 The weight decay parameter is used as a L2 regularization in the Adam optimizer.
 L2 regularization is used to alleviate overfitting of the model.

-Log: results/experiments/tuning_layer_0_hyperparameters.log
+Log: results/experiments/final_tuning_layer_0_hyperparameters.log

 | Epochs | Learning Rate | Scheduler Gamma | Weight Decay | Optimizer | Test Accuracy | Average Precision | Average Recall |
 | ------ | ------------- | --------------- | ------------ | --------- | ------------- | ----------------- | -------------- |